Elihu Root: Legacy

 Professor Alfred McCoy argues that Root was the first "foreign policy grandmaster" in American history and that Root more than any other figure is responsible for transforming America into a world power.
 According to McCoy, Root devoted his time as Secretary of State and as a Senator to ensuring that the United States would have a consistent presence in world affairs, and Root helped to establish the Special Relationship between the United States and Great Britain.
 Root helped to ensure that powerful business interests and the intellectual elite supported an interventionist foreign policy.

-In addition to receiving the Nobel Prize, Root was awarded the Grand Cross of the Order of the Crown (from Belgium) and the Grand Commander of the Order of George I (from Greece).Root joined the Empire State Society of the Sons of the American Revolution in 1895, based on his descent from Elihu Root (1772–1843), and was the second cousin twice removed of the publisher Henry Luce.
+In addition to receiving the Nobel Prize, Root was awarded the Grand Cross of the Order of the Crown (from Belgium) and the Grand Commander of the Order of George I (from Greece).
+Root joined the Empire State Society of the Sons of the American Revolution in 1895, based on his descent from Lieutenant Elihu Root (1772–1843) who was an officer in the Continental Army from Massachusetts, and was the second cousin twice removed of the publisher Henry Luce.
+In 1912, Root was elected as an honorary member of the New York Society of the Cincinnati.